Flex (album): Composition

 Described as Lovich's more introverted album, Flex deals with subjects that include more of emotional and mental activity, and are often inspired by dream images.
 The opening track "Bird Song" was written by Lovich and Les Chappell.
 When Lovich woke up in the night from a dream, she recorded different sounds on a tape recorder.
 The recording later served as an inspiration for the song, where at the beginning she mimics the sounds of birds.
 "What Will I Do Without You?" is a song written especially for the album by Judge Smith.
 Another song written by him appears on the album, "You Can't Kill Me", which he had already written in 1972.
 It deals with reincarnation.
 "Angels" is a song dedicated to people who like to live dangerously.
 Lovich spoke on people who do dangerous jobs and that they serve as an inspiration to other people.
 She also said, working in the music industry can be sometimes mentally damaging, but is also a good recreation.
 "The Night" is a cover of The Four Seasons' song.
 Lovich picked up the record in a second hand shop out of curiosity, since she had been interested in the band's music and later decided to record it for the album.

 In "Egghead", Lovich sings about people constantly learning a lot of facts, but not understanding life and practical things.
 In "Wonderful One", she expresses her feelings about music and how blessed she feels being able to create it.
 "Monkey Talk" was allegedly inspired by two books, one by Charles Darwin and Planet of the Apes by Pierre Boulle.
 It points out the transience of success.
 Using the image of Joan of Arc, "Joan" speaks about the necessity of self-confidence to trust your own ideas.

+Commercial performance

+Flex debuted on the Billboard 200 chart at number 140 in the week dated March 8, 1980.
+It peaked at number 94 in its sixth week on the chart.